azurecitadel/azurecitadel/content/terraform/fundamentals/08-state.md

 </pre>
 {{< /raw >}}

     The state file is now up to date.
-It can be beneficial for state to be kept current, particularly if you are using read only remote states or scripting
+It can be beneficial for state to be kept current, particularly if you are using read only remote states or extracting values via scripting.

+    > You may find that running a `terraform plan` soon after a `terraform apply` shows some additional detail that is not in state such as the formation of empty arrays and lists etc. The plan will alert you to this and prompts you to run `terraform apply --refresh-only` to fully sync up.

 ## Handling changes